If Beethoven was completely deaf, how did he compose music?

 The young Beethoven was known as the most important musician since Mozart.
 By his mid-20s, he had studied with Haydn and was celebrated as a brilliant, virtuoso pianist.

 By the time he turned 30 he had composed a couple of piano concertos, six string quartets, and his first symphony.
-Everything was looking pretty good for the guy, with the prospect of a long, successful career ahead.
+Everything was looking good for the young musician, with the prospect of a long, successful career ahead.

 Then, he started to notice a buzzing sound in his ears - and everything was about to change.

-How old was Beethoven when he started going deaf?
+How old was Beethoven when he started losing his hearing?

-Around the age of 26, Beethoven began to hear buzzing and ringing in his ears.
+Around the age of 26, Beethoven began to hear that ringing and buzzing in his ears.
 In 1800, aged 30, he wrote from Vienna to a childhood friend - by then working as a doctor in Bonn - saying that he had been suffering for some time:

 “For the last three years my hearing has grown steadily weaker.
 I can give you some idea of this peculiar deafness when I must tell you that in the theatre I have to get very close to the orchestra to understand the performers, and that from a distance I do not hear the high notes of the instruments and the singers’ voices… Sometimes too I hardly hear people who speak softly.
 The sound I can hear it is true, but not the words.
 And yet if anyone shouts I can’t bear it.”

 Beethoven tried to keep news of the problem secret from those closest to him.
 He feared his career would be ruined if anyone realised.

 Read more: The 15 greatest symphonies of all time